atlassian-forks/frontend-maven-plugin/README.md

 ### Using Node Version Manager

-By default, node based goals will try to use one of supported node version managers (`fnm`, `mise`, `asdf`, `nvm`, `nvs`) to install node and to find npm.
-You can disable node version manager usage with `useNodeVersionManager` configuration property.
+By default, node based goals will try to use a node available from one of supported node version managers (`fnm`, `mise`, `asdf`, `nvm`, `nvs`).
+If a given node version is not available `frontend-maven-plugin` will fallback to standard installation.
+You can disable this behaviour with `useNodeVersionManager` configuration property.

-If you're using `fnm`, make sure to have `--version-file-strategy=recursive` enabled in your shell profile file so that fnm can find node version files in higher levels of the project.

-#### Known limitations

-1. Windows platform is not supported as of this moment.
-2. Bitbucket pipelines hijack /bin/bash stdout and so internal commands needed to determine whether node version manager is available or not don't work.

 ### Format of the Node version